 A: Yes, if it is determined to be medically necessary by the recommendations of the primary care physician.

-A: We are not testing anyone at any of our locations; testing is being done at designated hospital staff.
+A: We are not testing anyone at any of our locations; testing is being done at designated health locations.
 If medically necessary as determined by the family physician, we will transport any individual who is suspect to the hospital for further evaluation.
-As of March 17, 2020, a doctor’s order is necessary to receive a COVID-19 test.

 Q: What are clients doing during the day if their daily programs are shut down?

 A: Our day program staff have been reassigned to work in the homes and are providing services to individuals in their community homes.
 We have team members who have created activity plans for day program staff to lead in the community homes to keep everyone engaged.
 Those activities are still ramping up and improving with each passing day.

 Q: Are transportation vehicles being disinfected on a nightly basis?